menu

 Technical Staff

-Department of Chemistry and Biotechnology / Department of Advanced Interdisciplinary Studies / JSPS Research Fellowship for Young Scientists / Spring-GX / MERIT-WINGS / Integrated MS/PhD Program (Department of Chemistry and Biotechnology) / JICA-Friendship Project
+Department of Chemistry and Biotechnology / Department of Advanced Interdisciplinary Studies / JSPS Research Fellowship for Young Scientists / Spring-GX / MERIT-WINGS / Integrated MS/PhD Program (Department of Chemistry and Biotechnology) / Chemistry Personnel Cultivation Program

 Current members & Alumni (in Japanese)